Iterative observer for boundary estimation for elliptic equations: Observer Design

 \subsection{Preliminary analysis}

-Before moving to the formal proof of theorem (\ref{theorem_1}) we note that the solution of first order equation in system (\ref{inverse2}) leads to the concept of semigroup generated by unbounded differential operator matrix $\mathcal{A}$.
+Before moving to the proof of theorem (\ref{theorem_1}) we note that the solution of first order equation in system (\ref{inverse2}) leads to the concept of semigroup generated by unbounded differential operator matrix $\mathcal{A}$.
 We study the exponential of $\mathcal{A}$ using the functional analysis framework from section \ref{section_notation}.
-Further using the concept of observability for infinite dimensional systems, we establish that pair $\mathcal{(C, A)}$ is final state and exact observable.